OPSILab/Service-Catalog/docs/usage/federation-how-to.md

 -   *Client secret*.
 A client secret is an authentication param required for oAuth2 authentication method.
 It can be retrieved in the identity manager' page of the remote service catalogue (e.g. Keycloak page).

-Then click the \"confirm\" button and a toast (notification) will be showed if the inserting catalogue process went fine, instead you'll see an error dialog.
+Then click the \"confirm\" button and a toast (notification) will be shown if the inserting catalogue process went fine, instead you'll see an error dialog.

 ## Method 2